martinni87/Educatech/README.md

 # Educatech

 ## Description
-Educatech is a project made to achieve my final project while coursing studies of Cross-platform Applications Development.
+Educatech is a project developed as part of my final coursework in Cross-platform Applications Development.

-Functionalities at date of last edit:
+### Functionalities as of the last update:
-* Authentication methods (sign up, login, and logout) with two providers:
+* Authentication methods, including sign-up, login, and logout, are implemented with two providers: Email and Facebook.
-Email and Facebook

-More updates coming soon.
+***More updates coming soon.***